-The American Rocketry Challenge

-(TARC) provides 6th through 12th grade students a realistic experience in designing a flying aerospace vehicle that meets a specified set of mission and performance requirements.
+The American Rocketry Challenge (ARC) provides 6th through 12th grade students in US schools or other eligible organizational programs a realistic experience in designing a flying aerospace vehicle that meets a specified set of mission and performance requirements.
 Students work together in teams the same way aerospace engineers do.
-Over a period of several months, they experience the engineering process and compete through qualifying flights of their rockets with thousands of peers all across the country for the opportunity to participate in the culminating national fly-off event held in Northern Virginia on May 12, 2020.
+Over a period of several months, they experience the engineering process and compete through qualifying flights of their rockets with thousands of peers all across the country for the opportunity to participate in the culminating national Finals event held in Northern Virginia on May 18, 2024.
 The purpose of the program is to inspire and excite students about learning and careers in science, technology, engineering and mathematics.
 The challenge is not intended to be easy, but it is well within the capabilities of students of these ages with a good background in science and math and some craftsmanship skills.